 Purchase oranges, potatoes, and onions in bags instead of individually.
 They're staple items that you'll eat before they go bad.
 Plus, you'll pay about 1/2 the price.

 Don't buy nongrocery items at the supermarket.
-Health and beauty goods are normally cheaper at mass-market retailers, like Target (I love Target)
+Health and beauty goods are normally cheaper at mass-market retailers, like Target (I love Target).

 Opt for frozen seafood over fresh.
 Vacuum-packaged salmon, flounder, and tilapia fillets and bags of frozen shrimp cost 20-40% less than their counterparts at the fish counter.
 (If that sounds unappetizing, consider that most “fresh” fish has been previously frozen during transport.)